 CSSF authorisation and supervision

-The prior approval of the CSSF is required for
+The prior approval by the CSSF (financial sector supervision authority) is required for

 - Specialised Investment Funds